broadinstitute/firecloud_developer_toolkit/README2.md

 outfid.close()
 ```

-sourcefiles.testtask.list
+**sourcefiles.taskname.list**
-* TSV table to tell the build process to pull files from elsewhere in the repository to the tasks/testtask/build directory.
+* TSV table to tell the build process to pull files from elsewhere in the repository to the tasks/taskname/build directory.
-* The docker.testtask.txt file will also be copied to the build directory, but does not need to be listed here.
+* The docker.taskname.txt file will also be copied to the build directory, but does not need to be listed here.
 ```
 src    dest
 src/*  build/src/